Mailman (City Letter Carrier)

 I live in an apartment building with at least 80 units and there are no parcel lockers is my landlord required to install these?

-Asked by Mike Newberry over 4 years ago
+Asked by Mike Newberry almost 5 years ago

 Not to my knowledge.
 I don’t know what the correct procedure is for parcel delivery in multi-unit buildings.
 I live in a similar sized apt bldng with no doorman to accept parcels and no parcel lockers.
 The letter carrier usually will leave the parcels near each unit door or in the lobby of the bldng or near the mailboxes.
 Package theft in our bldng hasn’t been a huge issue, but has occurred occasionally.
 If package theft is an issue, I believe the letter carrier will attempt delivery but then leave a notice that delivery was attempted and nobody was home to securely receive an item.
 At this point, a resident may sign the notice for redelivery or retrieve the package at a nearby PO as stated on the PS Form 3849.
 Package lockers are a great convenience but I know of no requirement that a landlord install them.
 Thank you for your question.